-- delivering high-quality and timely analysis and advice to our clients; - understanding and anticipating market trends and the changing needs of our clients; and - providing products and services of the quality and timeliness necessary to withstand competition.
+- delivering high-quality and timely analysis and advice to our clients; - · understanding and anticipating market trends and the changing needs of our clients; and - providing products and services of the quality and timeliness necessary to withstand competition.

 Additionally, as we continue to adjust our products and service offerings to meet our clients' continuing needs, we may shift the type and pricing of our products which may impact client renewal rates.
-While our Research client retention rate was 86% and 83% at December 31, 2021 and 2020, respectively, there can be no guarantee that we will continue to maintain this rate of client renewals.
+While our Research client retention rate was 86% for both 2022 and 2021, there can be no guarantee that we will continue to maintain this rate of client renewals.

 The profitability and success of our conferences and other meetings are subject to external factors beyond our control.
-Our Conferences business constituted approximately 5% and 3% of total revenues from our on-going operations in 2021 and 2020, respectively.
-As a result of the COVID-19 pandemic, we cancelled in-person conferences scheduled for 2020 beginning in late February/early March 2020 with the remainder being cancelled after the World Health Organization's declaration of the COVID-19 pandemic later in March 2020.
+Our Conferences business constituted approximately 7% and 5% of total revenues from our on-going operations in 2022 and 2021, respectively.
+As a result of the COVID-19 pandemic, we cancelled in-person conferences scheduled for 2020 beginning in late February/early March 2020.
 We began holding virtual conferences during the second half of 2020.
-We held 39 virtual conferences during 2021 and expect to continue to deliver conferences virtually during 2022.
-These virtual conferences are expected to result in significantly less revenue and gross contribution, but we believe aid in client retention and engagement.
+These virtual conferences resulted in significantly less revenue and gross contribution, but we believe aided in client retention and engagement.
+We had planned in-person conferences for 2021, but cancelled those conferences due to the ongoing pandemic.
+We re-launched in-person destination conferences during the second quarter of 2022 and expect to focus on in-person destination conferences in future periods as conditions permit.
+Although we have returned to offering some in-person conferences, our Conferences revenues may continue to be negatively impacted if in-person conferences are not permitted to be held in the jurisdictions of the conference venues, if client policies prohibit or restrict business travel or if there are public health concerns for attendees, exhibitors or our employees.